 - Relieve pain

-Physical or occupational therapy may be beneficial to some patients to help manage pain and improve strength and mobility.
-Some patients find success with light therapy that may help to decrease the thickening of the skin.
+Physical or occupational treatment may be beneficial to some patients to help manage pain and improve strength and mobility.
+Some patients find success with light treatment that may help to decrease the thickening of the skin.